dao42/react-native-template-mobx/README.md

     `npm install -g rnpm`

+In iOS platform, `Xcode` is needed.

+In Android platfrom, `Android studio` or `Genymotion` is needed.

+After finish install dependencies.

-And run it
+Then lauch it

-1. `git clone git@github.com:80percent/mobx-react-native-template.git`
+1. `$ git clone git@github.com:80percent/mobx-react-native-template.git && cd mobx-react-native-template`
-2. `npm install`
+2. `$ npm install`
+3. `$ react-native upgrade`
+4. `$ rnpm link`
-3. `cp app/config/index.js.example ap/config/index.js`
+5. `$ cp app/config/index.js.example ap/config/index.js`
-4. `react-native run-ios` or `react-native run-android`
+6. `$ react-native run-ios` or `react-native run-android`

+Done.

 You need start an iOS simulator or android simulator before running your app, see more: https://facebook.github.io/react-native/docs/getting-started.html

+## Mobx advantage

+[Mobx](https://github.com/mobxjs/mobx) is a new architecture to manage your store data.
+Unlike redux or flux, there's just a fewer concepts to understand and it's very simple to use.

+See more usage into the directory `app/`.

 ## Some Advice